Tin: Compounds and chemistry

 In the great majority of its compounds, tin has the oxidation state II or IV.
 Compounds containing bivalent tin are called stannous while those containing tetravalent tin are termed stannic.

 Inorganic compounds

 Halide compounds are known for both oxidation states.
-For Sn(IV), all four halides are well known: SnF_{4}, SnCl_{4}, SnBr_{4}, and SnI_{4}.
+For Sn(IV), all four halides are well known: link=Tin(IV) fluoride|SnF4, link=Tin(IV) chloride|SnCl4, link=Tin(IV) bromide|SnBr4, and link=Tin(IV) iodide|SnI4.
 The three heavier members are volatile molecular compounds, whereas the tetrafluoride is polymeric.
-All four halides are known for Sn(II) also: SnF_{2}, SnCl_{2}, SnBr_{2}, and SnI_{2}.
+All four halides are known for Sn(II) also: link=Tin(II) fluoride|SnF2, link=Tin(II) chloride|SnCl2, link=Tin(II) bromide|SnBr2, and link=Tin(II) iodide|SnI2.
 All are polymeric solids.
 Of these eight compounds, only the iodides are colored.

 Tin(II) chloride (also known as stannous chloride) is the most important commercial tin halide.
-Illustrating the routes to such compounds, chlorine reacts with tin metal to give SnCl_{4} whereas the reaction of hydrochloric acid and tin produces SnCl_{2} and hydrogen gas.
-Alternatively SnCl_{4} and Sn combine to stannous chloride by a process called comproportionation:
+Illustrating the routes to such compounds, chlorine reacts with tin metal to give SnCl4 whereas the reaction of hydrochloric acid and tin produces SnCl2 and hydrogen gas.
+Alternatively SnCl4 and Sn combine to stannous chloride by a process called comproportionation: